andrewbridge/Musical-Review/reviews/Week 2 - The Chemical Brothers - Dig Your Own Hole.md

 ## Andre said:

-"For me it's not something I connected with too much, but I don't dislike it by any means.
-It is what it is, and some of the tracks are pretty cool."
+"Despite my love and appreciation for electronic music, Dig Your Own Hole is not an album I personally connect with too much.
+My favourite tracks are those that are less driven by a beat, and focus instead on interesting melodies and textural layers."

 6/10